5.4 Other Payment Methodologies

 Beyond RBRVS and Prospective Hospital Systems

 The CPB exam tests whether you can match a setting and payer to the correct payment method.
-The MPFS, IPPS, and OPPS cover physician services and acute hospital care, but several other methodologies govern managed care, surgery, equipment, and post-acute settings.
+MPFS, IPPS, and OPPS cover physician services and acute hospital care, but several other methodologies govern managed care, surgery, equipment, and post-acute settings.
+Picking the wrong model means picking the wrong claim form, the wrong expected payment, and sometimes the wrong payer entirely.

 Capitation

 Capitation pays a provider a fixed per-member-per-month (PMPM) amount for each enrolled patient, regardless of how many services that patient uses.
-The provider profits when members stay healthy and loses money when utilization is high.
+The provider profits when members stay healthy and loses money when utilization is high — the financial risk is inverted from fee-for-service.
 Many capitated arrangements include a withhold or risk pool: a portion of payment is held back and released only if utilization or quality targets are met.
-Capitation is common in managed care and Medicare Advantage primary-care contracts.
+Capitation is common in Health Maintenance Organization (HMO) primary-care contracts and Medicare Advantage.

 Per-Diem and Case-Rate Payment

 - Per-diem — a flat amount paid for each inpatient day.
-Common in commercial inpatient and behavioral-health contracts.
+Common in commercial inpatient and behavioral-health contracts; a 5-day stay pays five times the per-diem.

-- Case rate (global package) — a single negotiated fee covering a defined episode such as a delivery or a joint replacement, including pre- and post-service care.
+- Case rate (global package) — a single negotiated fee covering a defined episode such as a vaginal delivery or a total joint replacement, including pre- and post-service care.

 Medicare Global Surgical Packages